radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

    You will now be able to see both the metadata of your container application as well as interact with the `Todo App` and add/remove items in it as wanted.

-## Step 3: Use Azure / AWS recipes in your application
+## Step 3: Use Azure recipes in your application

-> *This step needs an Azure subscription or an AWS account to deploy the application which would incur some costs.
-Add the required cloud provider (AWS/Azure) to your environment in order to deploy an Azure or AWS recipe*
+> *This step needs an Azure subscription to deploy the application which would incur some costs.
+Add the required cloud provider (Azure) to your environment in order to deploy an Azure recipe*

 {{< button text="Learn more about configuring Cloud providers" page="providers#configure-a-cloud-provider" newtab="true" >}}

-{{< tabs Azure AWS >}}
+{{< tabs Azure >}}
 {{% codetab %}}

 1. Register the Recipe to your Radius Environment: